deepstupid/hrem/README.md

 - Configurable hierarchy levels (H_layers, L_layers) and cycles (H_cycles, L_cycles)
 - Enhanced memory management with location-based addressing

+### Enhanced HREM
+Our repository also includes an enhanced version of HREM with several performance improvements:
+- Improved training algorithm with AdamW optimizer and automatic mixed precision
+- Optimized architecture with larger memory dimensions and higher top-k values
+- Better hyperparameter search space for optimal configurations
+- Faster training and improved convergence characteristics

+See `ENHANCED_HREM_README.md` for more details on the enhancements.

 ## Evaluation and Optimization Framework

 Our repository includes a comprehensive evaluation and optimization framework that enables scientific methodology for model comparison and hyperparameter tuning.